What is Cooperative Education?

 Full- and part-time, paid and unpaid co-op positions are available to students.
 These positions meet co-op work-learning criteria and are arranged for a minimum of one semester.

-Screening criteria are determined by the employer working with the Center.
-Students can search and apply for internships through their Hire a Red Hawk account.
+Screening criteria are determined by the employer.
+Students can search and apply for internships through Handshake.
 All hiring decisions are made solely by the employer.
 Interested students must apply at least one semester prior to enrollment in an academic course.

 Cooperative Education vs. Internship Experience